-Australia has led the way internationally in securing universal access to new therapies, including retreatment if required.
-While our findings inevitably reflect the uniqueness of the prison setting, they nevertheless emphasise the importance of a broader public health strategy that includes a focus on the issue of reinfection during treatment discussions with patients (both in the community and prison) and the promotion of retreatment if required.
+The issue of reinfection and retreatment may prove crucial to elimination efforts.
+While our findings necessarily reflect the particularities of the Australian prison setting, they also emphasize the importance of a public health strategy that includes an explicit focus on the issue of reinfection during treatment discussions with patients (both in the community and prison) and the promotion of retreatment if required.